Test-Time Efficient Pretrained Model Portfolios for Time Series Forecasting: Experiments and Results

 \paragraph{Portfolio design and combination method.} We now investigate the impact of key design choices in portfolio construction and test-time combination across different model sizes.
 To better isolate the effect of these choices, we report results on BM2 using a different reference point: instead of comparing to the Seasonal Naive baseline, we compute relative errors with respect to a single generalist model of size {\tt 1m}.
 We also include a similarly sized portfolio of generalists (models trained with the same large corpus of data but with different random seeds).

 We observe that building time series model portfolios by partitioning datasets by frequency is preferable to partitioning them by application domain, as this results in $\sim 5\%$ decrease in overall MASE and $\sim 4\%$ in WQL, across all model sizes considered (Table~\ref{tab:chroma_post_trained}).
 This is consistent with earlier work such as TTM \citep{ekambaram2024tiny} who used frequency to partition datasets.
 When comparing the use of ensemble vs. model selection, although ensemble selection leads to a slight improvement across model sizes and metrics, we find the evidence for this is not as strong as our previous conclusion.
 Therefore, while using ensembling to combine Chroma models can result in improvements in accuracy, this difference may not be strong enough to justify the added computational costs of using multiple models for inference.
-Finally, we observe that simply combining multiple generalists trained using the same large data set does not result in significant performance gains over just using a single generalist.
-We hypothesize this is due to variance being a negligible factor in the test error committed by models pretrained on large corpora—an observation that can be supported by \cite{lin2024scaling}, who argues that current LLMs remain underfitted owing to the relatively small number of training epochs.
-We discuss this observation further in Appendix~\ref{appendix:bias_variance}.